 - Muscles are tightened and primed with oxygen, in preparation for a physical fight-or-flight response

 - Perspiration occurs due to blood being moved from body’s viscera (internal organs) to the peripheral parts of the body

 Usually it is easier for someone else to see and discern if your fear is normal or out-of-the-ordinary, for example learnt through an incident in the past.

 These physical reactions may occur whether your fear is a natural or a learnt behaviour.
 If the same stimulus does not create those physical reactions in another person there is a good chance that your fear is a learnt reaction.
 This fear may be stored in the unconscious part of the brain due to a stressful memory from the past.

 The good news is that if a fear is a learnt reaction and has no positive purpose of protecting the person we can un-learn it.
 Usually those fears just cost a lot of energy to manage and therefore do not serve much good to the physical well-being.

-Talk to Reach for the Sky Counselling to discuss how to un-learn one of your energy consuming fears!
+Talk to Nathalie to discuss how to un-learn one of your energy-consuming fears!